git-zodyac/mongoose/README.md

 - ✅ ZodAny as SchemaTypes.Mixed
 - ✅ Validation using refinement for String, Number, Date
 - ✅ Unique for String, Number, Date, ObjectId and UUID
+- ✅ Sparse for String, Number, Date, ObjectId and UUID

 - ⚠️ Record (Being converted to Map)
 - ⚠️ Unions (Not supported by mongoose, will pick first inner type)